d1nch8g/ainst/README.md

 in alpha stage and providing only base functionality of archinstall, but can be easily customized and completed with all required functionality.
-Flutter app is making system calls to archinstall and serves only as graphical representation to provide 'user-friendly' experience installation process.
+Flutter app is making system calls to archinstall and serves only as graphical representation to provide user-friendly experience for installation process.

 - Hardware parameters: